-The robot has to register itself and get approval to participate in @Home, the team has some time for a poster presentation and answering questions.
+The robot has to register itself and get approval to participate in @Home.
+The team has some time for a poster presentation and answering questions.

-The purpose of this test is for the teams to get to know each other.
-The test focuses is on speech synthesis, articulation, presentation and appearance.
+The purpose of this test is for the teams to get to know each other and for the TC to test the safety of operating the robot.

+The test focuses on speech synthesis, articulation, presentation and appearance.